skyrocket photo

 Feni Gold Nugget x Baby

-As a stud, Rocky had superior genes; as an individual, he was arrogant beyond belief, and proved to be the biggest management problem ever to reside on our farm.
+As a stud, Rocky had some very superior genes; as an individual, we finally had to admit that he was arrogant beyond belief, and proved to be the biggest management problem ever to reside on our farm — and we've had some pretty bad llamas here through our rehab work.

-In August 2004, shortly after we brought him home to his newly-built super-strong-six-foot-fence-with-railroad-tie-posts pasture, Rocky was standing on his hind legs, screaming indignantly and spitting at some juveniles — only juveniles!!! — in the next pasture and managed to break his right foreleg in one of the super-strong gates.
+In August 2004, shortly after we brought him home to his newly-built super-strong-six-foot-fence-with-railroad-tie-posts pasture, Rocky was standing on his hind legs, screaming indignantly and spitting at some juveniles (only juveniles, sheesh!) in the next pasture and in the process of smashing into the fence and gate, he managed to break his right foreleg in one of the super-strong gates.
 About a year and over $5000 later, he was back in his pasture (with the offending gate hazard and all others like it corrected) and somewhat humbled.

 But only somewhat.
-For the next five years, we had to alternately stall and shuffle an assortment of male and gelded llamas between pastures as Rocky continued to attack all other males and geldings through whatever barrier was present, at great cost to many doors, gates, fences, and our wallet (as if the vet bills weren't enough of an insult).
+We quickly realized that extraordinary effort would be necessary to keep Rocky safe from the results of his own anger, and so for the next five years, we had to alternately stall and shuffle an assortment of male and gelded llamas between pastures as Rocky continued to attack all other males and geldings through whatever barrier was present, at great cost to many doors, gates, fences, and our wallet (as if the vet bills weren't enough of an insult).

 Rocky's attitude finally caught up with him in May 2010.
-We had turned him out to graze without his halter, as we had done countless times before, in what we still consider our safest, strongest pen, specifically designed and manufactured to prevent animals from being able to get a leg between the panels ... and in his quest to threaten and maybe kill some males and geldings in a distant pasture, Rocky managed to force apart two pinned panels, wedge an upper leg between them, and then kill himself in his ensuing panic.
+We had turned him out to graze without his halter, as we had done countless times before, in what we still consider our safest, strongest pen, positioned far from other llamas AND specifically designed and manufactured to prevent animals from being able to get a leg between the panels.
+In his quest to threaten and maybe kill some males and geldings in a distant pasture, Rocky managed to force apart two pinned panels and he wedged an upper leg between them.
+In his ensuing struggle, Rocky was unable to keep himself upright and died of positional asphyxia.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~